 - iModel: this is a tool developed for the performance evaluation of the slitless spectrograph NISP of the EUCLID satellite.
 It performs a full end-to-end simulation, starting from a set of parameters that describe the instrumental configuration, then simulating and reducing the observations and, finally, measuring the redshifts for the extracted spectra.
 It has been used to study and compare the various opto-mechanical configurations of the proposed instruments to evaluate the best one according to the scientific targets of the missions.
 The simulated data produced are also used as inputs for the development and testing of the reduction and analysis pipelines.

 - LBT spectrograph pipelines: building on the VIMOS experience, we have developed the reduction pipelines for the MODS and LUCI spectrographs at the LBT.
-As a service to the italian community, we routinely reduce all the LBT italian observations carried out with one of these two instrument and distribute fully calibrated 1D extracted spectra to the proposal PI.
+As a service to the italian community, we routinely reduce all the LBT italian observations carried out with one of these two instruments and distribute fully calibrated 1D extracted spectra to the proposal PI.

 - DART: Configurable web interface to astronomical databases, provides support also for Cone Search, SIA and SSA VO protocols.
 It is currently used to publish through Web the XMM-LSS (XMM Large Scale Structure Survey) database, and to support the databases for the VVDS-Sinfoni ESO Large Program MASSIV (access restricted to participants only), the VIMOS ESO Large Program VIPERS, the VANDELS survey and the XMM-Newton ESA Large Program XMM-LSS, plus the institute-internal version of the zCosmos and VVDS databases.